Private solo lessons – how to get the most out of them.

 - Come prepared with the right equipment – It is so unbelievably discouraging when a chid presents to their private lesson without the equipment they need.
 If you have a ballet solo, do not come with only jazz shoes.
 Do not come with hair in your face, do not come without any props or practice props you might need.
 All these things put you way behind.

 - Bring a book – Private lessons are often scheduled in the middle of a busy night of dancing.
 By the end of the night, its hard to remember exactly what your corrections were, so WRITE THEM DOWN.
 A key component of private lessons is fixing your corrections.
 Dance teachers don’t give out corrections for the fun of it, because they like talking or just for something to do.
 They are telling you exactly what you need to do to improve.
 This is vital information.
 Its information they are giving just to you, tailor made to your situation.
 Why would you not do everything in your power to apply this information?
-For more information on applying corrections and to download a correction checklist, click here.
+To download this correction checklist fill out the form below.

 So there you have it!
 Of course you may choose not to take any of this advice.
 That’s fine, maybe you think that your lyrical shoes are good enough for ballet shoes, maybe you think that having neat hair doesn’t really matter and that bringing a book to class is for little kids.
 The thing is, that with each one of these decisions you take you are decreasing the effectiveness the valuable time available to you.